pipewrk/llm-core/CHUNKER.md

-# CosineDropChunker Developer Guide
+# Semantic Chunker Guide

-This guide covers the advanced text and markdown chunking capabilities provided by the `CosineDropChunker` and `markdownSplitter`.
-This system is designed to intelligently split content based on semantic meaning rather than fixed sizes, leading to more coherent and contextually relevant chunks.
+This guide covers advanced text and markdown chunking using a pipeline-based cosine-distance strategy (`cosineDropChunker`) and the `markdownSplitter`.
+It splits content at natural topic boundaries, producing coherent chunks ideal for RAG systems.

 This is ideal for preparing data for Retrieval-Augmented Generation (RAG) systems, where contextually rich chunks lead to better search results and more accurate LLM responses.